L3- Molecular and Cellular Biology

 Knowledge:

-Build a disciplinary knowledge base in molecular and cellular biology
+Build up a knowledge base in molecular and cellular biology

 Skills:

-Know how to implement a project using the knowledge acquired
+Knowing how to implement a project by applying the knowledge acquired

-Know how to develop a critical argument, integrating information in a synthetic and hierarchical way, and analyzing the degree of relevance of the information in a given context.
+Know how to develop a critical argument, integrating information in a concise and hierarchical manner, and analyzing the degree of relevance of the information in a given context.

-Know how to organize and express a scientific discourse in writing
+Knowing how to organize and express scientific discourse in writing

-Know how to express a scientific discourse orally in French as well as in English.
+Be able to express scientific ideas orally in French and English.

 Read more